 Q: Where else has this happened?

 A: 38 states, including Indiana, have implemented new area codes within the last two decades or are doing so now.
 Central Indiana’s 317 area code was split in 1996, with the 219 area code in northern Indiana requiring the addition of new codes in 2001.
 All of Indiana’s neighboring states have either implemented new area codes through overlays, or are in the process of doing so.

 Q: How common is the overlay concept, nationwide?

 A: All new area codes implemented in the United States since 2008 have used the overlay method.

-Q: Will other parts of Indiana need new area codes or ten-digit dialing in the near future?
+Q: Will other parts of Indiana need new area codes in the near future?

-A: Most likely.
-The 317 area code, in Indianapolis and most of its suburbs, is projected to use up its available number supply by 2017.
+A: Yes.
+The 317 area code, in Indianapolis and most of its suburbs, will transition to ten-digit dialing later this year.